Non-citizen travel document: 1954 Convention documents (for stateless persons)

 A certificate of identity issued to a stateless person is also referred to as a 1954 Convention travel document, in reference to the 1954 Convention Relating to the Status of Stateless Persons.
 89 countries are parties to the 1954 Convention.

 Unlike a refugee travel document, a certificate of identity issued by most countries does not in itself entitle the holder to readmission into the country.

-Non-Convention travel documents

-Non-Convention (or non-National) travel documents are travel documents issued by a country to non-citizen (also called alien) residents who do not have access to passport facilities from their own countries, are not recognized as either Convention refugees, and are not officially stateless under the 1954 Convention relating to the status of stateless persons (or the country they live in has not signed that convention).
+Non-Convention travel documents: Alien's passport, Certificate of Identity, Certificate of Travel, etc.

-In these cases there is no formal international agreement to regulate the issue of travel documents to these people although most countries will issue their own version of a non-convention travel document to residents.
-These documents broadly meet ICAO standards for international identity documents.
-They are known variously as Alien's Passports in mainland Europe and Scandinavia and as a certificate of identity in the United Kingdom, Australia and Hong Kong.
+Other than Stateless person's travel documents and the Refugee travel documents, some countries issue travel documents for its foreign residents that are not based on any formal international Convention.
+These documents still meet ICAO standards for international identity documents.
+They are known variously as Alien's Passports or Passport for Foreigners in mainland Europe, including Scandinavia, and some other countries like Brazil, and were historically known as Certificate of Identity in the United Kingdom and other Commonwealth members, but are now called a Certificate of Travel in the UK.